Gross Receipts Taxes

 You might have heard of the value-added (VAT) tax that can be imposed on all the steps in the process of making, distributing, and selling a product.
 The consumer pays the VAT tax but the businesses along the way can get their portion of the tax refunded.
 So, unlike the gross receipts tax, the VAT tax isn't really a tax on businesses but on consumers.

-How Does Gross Receipts Tax Differ From Income Taxes or Franchise Taxes?
+How GRT Differs From Income Taxes or Franchise Taxes

 Some states tax the incomes of businesses, but in most cases that taxable income is net income—sales minus expenses.
 The gross receipts tax doesn't deduct expenses.